Aadghrr/Aadghrr/README.md

 ### Hi there 👋

-My name is Darragh, I'm an SRE based in Dublin
+My name is Darragh, ~~I'm an SRE based in Dublin~~ I'm a devops engineer based in London

 https://leetcode.com/darraght/